sridharshini1/cloudnetworking-config-solutions/execution/02-networking/NCC/README.md

       env: "prod"
 ```

-### 2. Use an existing NCC hub to create new spokes and a producer VPC spoke
+### 2. Use an Existing NCC hub to create new spokes and a new producer VPC spoke

 ```yaml
 hubs: